marshrp88/AlphaFrame/apps/web/docs/PHOENIX_EXECUTION_PLAN.md

 ---

+## 🚦 **Execution Status Update (June 30, 2025)**

+**Current Phase:** Phase 1 — SPA Navigation & Routing

+- ✅ All top-level and in-page navigation is now 100% SPA-compliant using React Router (no full reloads, no legacy navigation triggers).
+- ✅ All direct uses of window.location and window.location.reload have been refactored to use useNavigate or SPA patterns.
+- ✅ Error boundaries, dashboard recommendations, and profile navigation are SPA-correct.
+- ✅ No static <a href> anchors or legacy navigation remain.
+- ✅ All navigation flows (top bar and in-page) are seamless and client-side.
+- ⏳ User testing recommended to confirm all edge cases.

+**Next Up:**
+- Phase 2: Visual Template Overhaul (shared PageLayout, consistent spacing, modern card-based structure for all core pages)
+- Phase 3: First-Run Experience & "Aha!"
+Moment
+- Phase 4: Empty State Design System Pass
+- Phase 5: Polish Layer Injection

+**Summary:**
+> The Phoenix Initiative is on track.
+Phase 1 (SPA Navigation) is now fully complete.
+The codebase is ready for visual and UX upgrades in Phase 2.
+All navigation is SPA-correct and investor-ready.

+---

 ## I. Strategic Context

 AlphaFrame's backend architecture, automation engine, rule evaluation logic, and onboarding pipeline are functionally complete.
 However, the product lacks the UX, navigability, visual polish, error resilience, and monetization surface required to deliver value to actual users.